naijwu/naijwu/README.md

 ### 👋

 Hey, I'm Jae Wu.
-I'm passionate about creating (anything, but usually in the form of building projects) and the financial markets.
+I like creating (anything, but usually in the form of building projects) and the financial markets.
 Cheers!

 #### Currently working on:
 * Building in Web3 📄